wp-plugins/wp-e-commerce-exporter/readme.txt

 == Installation ==

 1. Upload the folder 'wp-e-commerce-exporter' to the '/wp-content/plugins/' directory

-2. Activate 'WP e-Commerce - Exporter' through the 'Plugins' menu in WordPress
+2. Activate 'WP e-Commerce - Store Exporter' through the 'Plugins' menu in WordPress

-That's it!
+See Usage section before for instructions on how to generate export files.

 == Usage ==

 1. Open Products > Store Export from the WordPress Administration
 2. Select the Export tab on the Store Exporter screen

-3. Select which data type and WP e-Commerce details you would like to export and click Export
+3. Select which data type and WP e-Commerce details you would like to export
+4. Click Export

-4. Download archived copies of previous exports from the Archives tab
+5. Download archived copies of previous exports from the Archives tab

 Done!